Reloaded-Project/Reloaded-III/docs/Common/Configuration/Config-Schema.md

 In this example, the `SETTING_FILE_SIZE_LIMIT` setting will display its value in MB or GB for better readability.

-Here's the updated section with the requested changes:

-Here's the expanded section with basic and advanced examples:

 ## Source Generation

 !!! tip "The configuration schema is designed to be source generation friendly."